Student-FastDev/Snapchat-Phone-Checker/README.md

-# Snapchat Account Recovery Bot
+# Snapchat Account Number Checker

-This Python script, utilizing asynchronous programming and Selenium, is designed for recovering Snapchat accounts.
+This Python script, utilizing asynchronous programming and Selenium, is designed for getting number of Snapchat accounts.
 It automates the login process, handles captchas, and extracts phone numbers associated with the accounts.

 ## Table of Contents
 - [Introduction](#introduction)